upperlinecode/CS-and-the-City-Curriculum/data/statistics.md

 - What is the value of the mode of each dataset?
 - What is the value of the median of each dataset?
 - What is the value of the mean of each dataset?
+- What is the value of the range of each dataset?

 Now consider these three datasets represented below by the bold, thin, and dotted lines: